Skip to main content

 Common failure modes

-• Importing internal helpers directly instead of agentxchain/runner-interface.
+• Importing internal helpers directly instead of agentxchain/runner-interface and agentxchain/adapter-interface.
 That is boundary violation, not engineering.

 • Shelling out to agentxchain step and calling it a hosted runner.
 That is still the CLI runner.